 It is not toxic to animals because it alters the biosynthesis pathway in plants, and since animals cannot synthesise these necessary amino acids, they must obtain them from the diet.
 The amount of herbicide applied has dramatically increased as a result of the expansion of glyphosate’s potential applications.
 Glyphosate is used worldwide.

-Use of Glyphosate in Agriculture
+Use of glyphosate in agriculture

 Glyphosate is widely used in the agriculture industry as a herbicide.
 The highest level of residue glyphosate is found at the time of harvest.
 The use of glyphosate in genetically modified (GM) crops is more.
 Studies have found that glyphosate residue was less in organic food.